 In the United States, nearly 15 million adults show signs of an alcohol use disorder — around 4.5% of the population.
 Alcohol use disorders can manifest at any stage during life, from drinking heavily as a college student to enjoying a bottle of wine every night to mask the stress of the day.

 In many cases, the signs of alcohol abuse are well-known.
 Things like hiding use, making excuses, pulling away from friends or family and performing poorly at work can all indicate a problem with alcohol.
 However, these aren’t the only indications something is wrong.
 There are several hidden signs of abuse that are less commonly discussed and far harder to notice.
-If you suspect someone you love is suffering from an alcohol use disorder, it’s important to look at all the signs — not just the most obvious ones.
+If you suspect someone you love is suffering from an alcohol use disorder, it’s important to look at all the signs of addiction — not just the most obvious ones.

 Seeing the Signs of an Alcohol Use Disorder